virtuozzo/cloudscripting-docs/docs/creating-manifest/custom-scripts.md

 # Custom Scripts

-Custom users scripts can be written in Java or JavaScript.
+You can write your custom scripts in Java or JavaScript.
 Inside these scripts, a set of client libraries for <a href="https://docs.jelastic.com/api/" target="_blank">Jelastic API</a> methods calling is available.
-The script can be subscribed to the <b>*onAfterReturn*</b> event for executing any <a href="/creating-manifest/actions/" target="_blank">action</a> on its outlet.
+You can bind your scripts to the <b>*onAfterReturn*</b> event to execute the required <a href="/creating-manifest/actions/" target="_blank">actions</a>.

 ## Intercontainer Scripts